 Some estimate up to 80 percent of the American population is magnesium deficient.
 The additives and toxins in processed foods prevent much of the magnesium we consume from being absorbed into the body.
 Too much caffeine, stress and alcohol are also magnesium thieves.
 Various medications also deplete magnesium.
 As if that isn’t bad enough, our soil is so mineral depleted that when we do eat the good fruits and veggies, they do not contain the magnesium levels they once did.

 Since it is difficult to get enough magnesium through diet alone, it is important to make sure to get the required amount through supplementation.
 There are many different forms of magnesium, so you want to make sure to take high quality magnesium that is easily absorbed by the body.
 Common low quality forms of magnesium include magnesium oxide and magnesium aspartate.

-Fredrickson Health Solutions advises the use of high quality forms of magnesium, including magnesium glycinate and magnesium malate, where the magnesium is naturally chelated to amino acids that help it to absorb into cells.
+Fredrickson Health Solutions advises the use of high quality forms of magnesium, like magnesium malate or magnesium glycinate.
+These forms the magnesium is naturally chelated to amino acids that help it to absorb into cells.
 Quality of magnesium supplementation makes quite a difference in health benefits that you see.
 Discover how this miracle mineral can help improve your health!

 Magnesium in headache

 Magnesium in Pain Research: State of the Art

 Magnesium in the Central Nervous System [Internet].

 “Mg attenuates chronic hypersensitivity and spinal cord NMDA receptor phosphorylation in a rat model of diabetic neuropathic pain,” The Journal of Physiology.
 Published online before print September 13, 2010, doi: 10.1113/jphysiol.2010.197004.